 I was mulling over what to write for my bio.
-Then, I thought of this book because of two things: one, I love that the little girl kept her beloved grandfather close to her (even after he had presumably passed) by carrying on something he held dear.
+Not sure people are interested in where I live, what I do, if I'm real, etc. Then, I thought of that book because of two things: one, I love that the little girl kept her beloved grandfather close to her (even when he wasn't with her any more) by carrying on something he loved.
 I have a handful of personal heroes in this life and I hope I can 'carry' them on by being a little more awesome.

 And two, I want to make the world a more beautiful place.
-Maybe through writing, painting, teaching, medicine, or just being kind -hopefully all.
+Through writing, painting, teaching little humans good stuff, or just being kind myself -hopefully all of the above.
 Either way, I'm working to leave this spinning rock a cooler place than when I got here.

 *UPDATE: Just googled the book.
 It's MISS RUMPHIUS by Barbara Cooney.
 Can't believe I've never done that before now.